3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ## Camera Research

 The UCF Games Research Group had several devices available to us for no charge.
-These included: Intel® RealSense™ F200, Microsoft Hololens, HTC Vive, and Microsoft Kinect.
+These included: Intel® RealSense™ F200, Microsoft HoloLens, HTC Vive, and Microsoft Kinect.
 The following is an analysis as to the suitability of each of the devices.